herpiko/AmanKata/HOWITWORKS.md

 * He/she provides his/her user id.
 * The client-side JavaScript then take the part :
   * It created a pair of public/private key in DHE/RSA format.
-  * Then it created the certificate, and passess them into VeriNice system (via AmanKatakata server)
+  * Then it created the certificate, and passess them into VeriNice system (via AmanKatakata server) (SocketIO: onRegisterUser)
   * Then the signed certificate passed back into the user.
 * Now the user are provided with a certificate and private key (in copy-able textbox format instead of file), they must reserved it and its user id so he/she can join in system.

 ### Login Process (/login)

-* Check the client-sided session cookie.
+* Check the client-sided session HTML5 Storage.
 If it exist, them just open dashboard page, otherwise go to the next step.
-* When the user facing login page, he/she will provided his/her user id and copy-pasted his/her private key into designated box.
+* When the user facing login page, he/she will provided his/her user id, password and copy-pasted his/her private key into designated box.
 * The client-side JavaScript then :
   * Changes to /chat page.
-  * And also save the current user id and private key inside the client-sided session cookie.
+  * And also save the current user id, md5 hashed password and private key inside the client-sided session HTML5 Storage.

 ### Chat Page (/chat)

-* When there is no client-sided cookie, redirect to /login page, otherwise go to next step
+* When there is no client-sided HTML5 Storage, redirect to /login page, otherwise go to next step
+* When there is a HTML5 Storage, the client-sided JavaScript check if user id and password combination is correct (SocketIO: onDoLogin), when it return false, turn back into /login page
 * The user has two choices : Create a new chat group session and Joined a current established group session.

 #### Create a new chat group session

 * The user must explicitly click "Create a new Chat Session"
 * Then he/she must provided every single user id who joined this chat session.
-* When it dones, the client sided JavaScript:
+* When it done, the client sided JavaScript:
-  * Tell the server if there is new Group Session and also tell whoever joining it.
+  * Tell the server if there is new Group Session and also tell whoever joining it (SocketIO: onNewGroup).
   * The server will tell newly created group ID
   * Open a new JS tab with new group id and its joining user.